 Fondue, Raclette, Tartiflette, Croziflette..
 Here we got what makes France heartbeat during the winter season.
 I am talking about those famous winter dishes full of cheese.
 French people are prouder about those French Alps dishes that belong to the French food than about the Eiffel Tower, I can tell ya!
 Those dishes are just perfect after a day of skiing (In the Alps for sure), but you can simply enjoy those in your flat or in your house during the cold time with your relatives.
 Let’s start:

 1 – Fondue

-Next to the French Alps there is Switzerland and there are different kinds of Fondue from Switzerland and France but since I am French, the one I would recommend the French one call La fondue Savoyard ( from the fancy French county of Savoie).
+Next to the French Alps there is Switzerland and there are different kinds of Fondue from Switzerland and France but since I am French, the one I would recommend is the French one called La fondue Savoyard ( from the fancy French county of Savoie).

-And if you want to try it at home here the recipe (In French):
+And if you want to try it at home here is the recipe (In French)

 2 – Raclette